esparzastephanie/IDS2024S/quiz/2/README.md

 ## Quiz 2 Responses

-1. Fastest component in are the registers.
+1. Fastest component in computer memory are the registers.
 2. The CPU can predict and prefetch the data from the slower/larger memory levels to the higher levels for subssequent usage by the CPU for computations.
 3. The slowest are disks.
 4. Disk, DRAM, L3 Cache, L2 Cache, L1 Cache, Registers.